-Biomarker data obtained from the patients in the ongoing Phase 1/2 trial may inform the generation of a companion diagnostic that could potentially be used to prospectively select for patients who may be more likely to respond to tivumecirnon therapy in a future study, thus increasing the chances of a positive trial result and regulatory approval.
+In addition, biomarker data obtained from the patients in the ongoing Phase 1/2 trial may inform the generation of a companion diagnostic that could potentially be used to prospectively select for patients who may be more likely to respond to FLX475 therapy in a future study, thus increasing the chances of a positive trial result and regulatory approval.
 Our comprehensive biomarker plan includes analysis of the TME in paired biopsies collected before and on treatment.
-Key biomarkers include the CD8:T{reg} ratio as detected by immunohistochemistry or transcriptomics, and exploratory analyses including immune phenotyping, T cell clonality and peripheral blood analysis for CCL17 and CCL22.
-Preliminary data from our measure of CD8 and T{reg} by IHC indicate an increase in the CD8:T{reg} ratio in the majority of monotherapy patients with paired tumor biopsies from both the Phase 1 and Phase 2 portions of the ongoing Phase 1/2 trial.
+Key biomarkers include (i) CD8: T{reg} ratio as detected by immunohistochemistry, (ii) peripheral blood analysis for CCL17 and CCL22 and (iii) exploratory analysis, including immune phenotyping, transcriptomics and T cell clonality.
+Preliminary data from our measure of CD8 and T{reg} by IHC indicate an increase in the CD8:T{reg} ratio in nine of the 11 patients with paired tumor biopsies from both the Phase 1 and Phase 2 portions of the ongoing Phase 1/2 trial.
 This suggests activity consistent with our intended mechanism of action and potentially beneficial changes in the TME.
-Analysis of transcriptomic data from biopsies obtained from CPI-naïve patients prior to treatment suggest that higher levels of T{reg} at baseline correlate with improved response.
-Analysis of T{reg} in peripheral blood of patients prior to treatment indicate that subjects with lower levels had better progression-free survival than those with higher levels.
-Both of these findings are consistent with our T{reg}-focused mechanism of action and contrasted with reported data for pembrolizumab, suggesting specificity for tivumecirnon.
-These observations will require further validation in subsequent studies.
-For more information regarding the risks associated with our Phase 1/2 clinical trial for tivumecirnon, please see "Risk Factors-Risks Related to Our Business."
+For more information regarding the risks associated with our Phase 1/2 clinical trial for FLX475, please see "Risk Factors-Risks Related to Our Business."

-Increases in the CD8:T{reg} Ratio Observed in Paired Tumor Biopsies from Patients Treated with Tivumecirnon Monotherapy
+Increases in the CD8:T{req} Ratio Observed in Paired Tumor Biopsies from 9 of 11 Patients Treated with FLX475